 Unlocking the power of digital marketing becomes more effective with agentic AI, where intelligent agents continuously learn, adapt, and execute growth strategies across channels.

 The question is no longer whether AI will affect marketing jobs.
 It already has.
-The real question is:
+The real question is: What should marketing leaders, teams, and individual marketers do now to stay valuable?

 Agentic AI goes beyond a chatbot or content assistant.
 Instead of waiting for a human to prompt every step, agentic systems can pursue a goal across multiple steps: gather context, generate options, choose actions, and adapt based on results.